Ford Thunderbird: Second generation (1958–1960)

 Although the 1955–57 Thunderbird was a success, Ford executives—particularly Robert McNamara—were concerned that the car's position as a two-seater limited its sales potential.
 As a result, the car was redesigned as a four-seater for 1958.

-The new Thunderbird began a sales momentum previously unseen with the car, selling 200,000 units in three years, four times the result of the two-seat model.
+Despite being released mid-model year, the new Thunderbird began a sales momentum previously unseen with the car, selling 200,000 units in three years, four times that of the three-year two-seat model run.
 This success spawned a new market segment, the personal luxury car.
 It was the first individual model line (as opposed to an entire brand's line) to earn Motor Trend "Car of the Year" honors.

 It was offered in both hardtop and convertible body styles, although the latter was not introduced until June 1958, five months after the release of the hardtop.
 The new Thunderbird was considerably larger than the previous generation, with a longer 113.0 in wheelbase to accommodate the new back seat.
 The increased size also increased the car's weight by 800 lb.
 Along with a new, more rigid unibody construction was new styling, including quad headlights, more prominent tailfins, a bolder chrome grille, and a larger, though nonfunctional, hood scoop.
-The engine was the new 300 hp 352 cuin FE V8 available with a three-speed manual or automatic transmissions.
-The 1958 model sales were 37,892 units an increase of 16,000 over the previous year.
+The engine was the new 300 hp 352 cuin FE V8, available with a three-speed manual or automatic transmissions.
+The mid-1958 model year sales were 37,892 units, an increase of 16,000 over the previous year.

 For 1959, the Thunderbird featured a new grille and a newly optional 350 hp 430 cuin MEL V8 engine.
 Sales increased to 67,456 units.

 For the 1960 model year, the grille was again redesigned along with minor styling changes.
 A new option was a manually operated sunroof for hardtop models.
 The dual-unit round taillights featured on the 1958 and 1959 were changed to triple-units.
-Sales increased again with 92,843 sold for 1960.
+Sales increased again, with 92,843 sold in 1960.

 Third generation (1961–1963)

-The Thunderbird was redesigned for 1961 with styling that gave the car a unique bullet-like body side appearance.
+The Thunderbird was redesigned for 1961 with styling that gave the car a futuristic bullet-like body-side appearance.
 A new engine, the 390 cuin FE V8, was the standard and only engine initially offered in the Thunderbird.
 It was rated at 300 hp and was mated to a three-speed automatic transmission.
 The new Thunderbird was well received, with 73,051 sold for 1961.

 The car was 1961's Indianapolis 500 pace car and was featured prominently in US President John F. Kennedy's inaugural parade, who appointed Ford executive Robert McNamara as secretary of defense.
 It also benefitted from product placement, notably on the popular television series 77 Sunset Strip.